LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 Target definition
 -----------------

-To make a target definition need to be satisfied the following conditions:
+To make a target definition the following conditions needs to be satisfied:

     1. each target segment needs to have a short wall element at each end which will be used to separate the target from the main wall;